kholsman/Tipping-Points/README.md

 We measured uncertainty surrounding each tmp_gam by using a naive bootstrap with random sampling and replacement.
-For each indicator–pressure combination, bootstrap replicates were selected from the raw data and each bri was fitted with a tmp_gam.
+For each indicator–pressure combination, bootstrap replicates were selected from the raw data and each was fitted with a tmp_gam.

 For pressure–state relationships identified as nonlinear, we defined the location of the threshold as the inflection point, that is, the value of